The first apple orchard of Himachal, or for that matter Punjab, was planted at Bandrole (Kullu) in 1870.

 (Harcourt, 1872)

-The British also cultivated tea.
-In fact, it was the first cash crop grown by them.
+The British also cultivated tea in the region, making it the first cash crop they introduced and grew.

-A small garden, the first, was planted in Nagar in the fifties, and around 1861-62 Kooloo Valley Tea Company a.k.a. the Kulu Tea Company was established.
-The company had gardens at Bajaura, Raison, Nagar, Shamshi and Ghurdaur.
-KTC’s tea even won first prize for ‘the best black tea of India’ at Lahore Exhibition of 1863.
+In the 1850s, the British planted the first tea garden in Nagar.
+By 1861-62, the Kooloo Valley Tea Company, also known as the Kulu Tea Company, was established.
+The company had tea gardens in Bajaura, Raison, Nagar, Shamshi, and Ghurdaur.
+Remarkably, KTC’s tea won first prize for ‘the best black tea of India’ at the Lahore Exhibition of 1863.

-But, unsuitable agro-climatic conditions for tea, plus the lack of transportation, proved unprofitable for the business.
-So, the gardeners shifted their attention to fruits.
-Against all the odds, how ever, a small tea industry survived as far as the 1930s.
+However, unsuitable agro-climatic conditions for tea, coupled with the lack of transportation, proved unprofitable for the business.
+As a result, the gardeners shifted their attention to cultivating fruits.
+Despite these challenges, a small tea industry managed to survive until the 1930s.

-Returning to the fruits, the pioneer of pomiculture in Kullu was a retired British Army captain, R. C. Lee, who had come to live here around 1860.
-He settled at Bandrole where, in 1870, he planted the first commercial fruit garden of Kullu.
-Lee’s orchard had apple, pear, plum and cherry trees.
-He had the strains sent to him from his father’s estate in England.
-In the 70s another outsider, Mr. Theodore, planted apple trees at Dobhi.
+Returning to fruits, the pioneer of pomiculture in Kullu was a retired British Army captain, R. C. Lee, who settled in Bandrole around 1860.
+In 1870, he planted the first commercial fruit garden in Kullu, cultivating apple, pear, plum, and cherry trees.
+He sourced the strains from his father’s estate in England.
+In the 1870s, another outsider, Mr. Theodore, also contributed to the region’s fruit cultivation by planting apple trees at Dobhi.

-A few years later (around 1875) a friend of Lee’s, Capt.
-Banon, bought land in Duff Dunbar (present day Manali) and planted his own orchard around 1880; the Manali Orchards.
+A few years later, around 1875, a friend of Lee’s, Captain Banon, purchased land in Duff Dunbar (Manali) and established his own orchard around 1880, known as the Manali Orchards.

-The orchards of Lee, Theodore and Banon flourished.
-Their success worked as a catalyst in bringing out the gardener in their neighbours, and some of their fellow Englishmen also took up fruit gardening.
-The gentlemen who followed them were Messrs.
+The orchards of Lee, Theodore, and Banon flourished, and their success acted as a catalyst, inspiring their neighbors and fellow Englishmen to take up fruit gardening.
+Among those who followed in their footsteps were Messrs.
 Miniken, Rennick, Donald, and Mackay.

 The first orchards in Kullu were planted at: